 The 2012 Health and Social Care Act gave NICE a new responsibility to develop guidelines and quality standards for social care.
 The NICE quality standard, Supporting people to live well with dementia (QS30), is one of the first developed for social care.
 It was published in April 2013.

-The aim of this quality standard is to make clear what is expected of high quality health and social care for people living with dementia and their carers.
+The aim of this quality standard is to make clear what is expected of

 The quality standards have implications at a personal level too.
 What can family carers expect from health and social care?
 This resource looks at each of the 10 statements in the quality standard in turn and what they mean for carers and supporters of people living with dementia.